martinvl/MPC-2014/flaps2/README.md

 # Flaps on a plane 2
+(see _Flaps on a plane_ for full introduction)

-It turns out Maverick needs even more help.
-He needs your help finding the correct flap position.
+It turns out Maverick isn't as good as he thinks, and needs more help finding the correct flap position.
 As before, Maverick is assuming that the speed of the aircraft is as described by the formula below.

 ![speed formula](../images/flaps-speed-formula.png)

-For each airport, Maverick has an ideal position _s_ (relative to where the aircraft touched down) for the aircraft to stop.
+For each airport, there is an ideal position _s_ (relative to where the aircraft touched down) for the aircraft to stop.
 The stopping position of the plane is given by the formula below, which depends on _v<sub>0</sub>_ and _p_.

 ![stopping position](../images/flaps-stop-pos-formula.png)